 How to Travel Safely in Foreign Countries

-Here are some pointers I provide to those who travel from home to work or Dulles to Cairo… Enjoy and pass to those that will benefit!
+Here are some pointers I provide to those who travel from home to work or Dulles to Cairo… Enjoy and pass to those who will benefit!

 - Invest in good local interpreters recommended by the embassy, local being the most important word.